icefallgames/SCICompanion/SCICompanion/Docs/ReadMe.txt

 - Select all files on the left, and click Generate.
 The scripts/classes/procedures rst files will be created and compiled.
 - (The Kernels button should no longer be used)

+To binplace to generated help files, rebuild SCI Companion after this.